jensonp/project-steam-engine/backend-deep-dive-fixed.md

 const queryData = req.query as z.infer<typeof searchSchema>["query"];
 ```

-The `z.infer<typeof searchSchema>` extracts the TypeScript type from the Zod schema.
+The `z.​infer<typeof search​Schema>` extracts the TypeScript type from the Zod schema.
 The `['query']` index type narrows it to the `query` property.
-This cast tells TypeScript that `queryData` has the exact shape defined in the schema.
+This cast tells TypeScript that `query​Data` has the exact shape defined in the schema.

 **Step 2** — Genre string processing: